Grantee Directory

 Pursuit

-To train individuals with no more than an associate's degree and them for careers in software engineering.
+To train individuals with no more than an associate's degree for careers in software engineering.

 Grant amount: $280,000